dpw/vendetta/README.md

 A downside of git submodules is that, being a git-specific feature, they only allow dependencies that live in (or are mirrored to) git repositories.
-But given the prevalence of git with the go community, and the ease of mirroring other VCSes to git, this is not much of a limitation.
+But given the prevalence of git within the go community, and the ease of mirroring other VCSes to git, this is not much of a limitation.